Have Questions? We Have Answers!

 Our role is one of marrying good businesses with the resources to achieve their potential.
 While many companies are already well run, we often find that our bias for growth enables us to focus a firm’s development.

 There’s no question the private equity industry has a number of high caliber firms.
-When it comes to small market deals in the Midwest and Southeast, we believe few firms can match our combination of experience, capabilities and track record.
+When it comes to small market deals, we believe few firms can match our combination of experience, capabilities and track record.
 None promise a blend of collaboration, Midwestern style and accessibility.